 - Meet practicing biostatisticians and physicians engaged in medical research and learn about their work

-- Participate in virtual field trips to organizations and companies that employ statisticians and learn first-hand about what they do (Field trip to Rho Inc and SAS Institute.)
+- Participate in field trips (virtually, if necessary) to organizations and companies that employ statisticians and learn first-hand about what they do; previous field trips include Rho Inc and SAS Institute

 - Gain hands-on experience working with actual data collected in internationally recognized studies that have been conducted at DCRI